 The first results will have national and state-level population counts.
 Those numbers are primarily used to determine how many seats in the U.S. House of Representatives each state gets.
 Based on population growth, Colorado has long been expected to gain an extra representative.
 So, an eighth congressional district will likely have to be created.

 The delay of those results until April 30 at the latest isn’t a concern, Barry said.
-What is concerning is local-level results will likely be delayed until after July 30, the Bureau said last week.
-Those numbers are what the commission needs to draw the districts.
+What is concerning is local-level results will come out by Sept.
+30, according to the Bureau.
+Those numbers are part of what the commission needs to draw the districts.

 “The biggest loss would be the input that we would be getting from the public,” Barry said.
 “We're required to hold at least three public hearings in each of the existing seven congressional districts, and trying to do that in a compact time frame would be extremely difficult.”

-State lawmakers are looking to extend the commission’s deadlines, he said, adding the deadlines are enshrined in the state’s constitution.
+State lawmakers are looking to extend the commission’s deadlines, Barry said, adding the deadlines are enshrined in the state’s constitution.
 Meaning that change will likely require the state Supreme Court’s approval.
-Since something like this has never been done before, as far as Barry knows, he’s not “completely confident” that the court would move the deadlines.
+Something like this has never been done before, as far as Barry knows, but he's hopeful the Supreme Court will move the deadlines.

 “It's just a fact that if we don't get the data to do the redistricting by sometime in the fall, we won't be able to meet all of the constitutional requirements,” he said.
 “Hopefully they will recognize that this is the best way to (do) what the people who voted for those amendments intended to have done, given the current circumstances.”